hacickn/Smart-Home-Bilkent-G2C/group/haci_cakin_log.md

 This week I added javadocs and I will add comments.
 We also finished detail design.
 I made uml diagram of pc user interface.
 This week we will contiune to find bugs and fix them.
 Last week, I allocated my time to find bugs and nonsense points.
 I made a list which has 25 different little bugs(from font size to adding new user).
 I fixed all these bugs.
 After this point, I added 3 more theme and 2 more language(both sound and in text).
 I also added new fonts.
 I embedded them in the program because otherwise fonts can change computer to computer(Last week I tried the program's jar version on my father computer.There are some differences between what I did and What I saw.
 Font was one of them.Therefore to fix it, I embedded fonts to program).
 Not only fonts, but also there were some görünüşsel differences.
 I fixed them.
 I also added a method that regulate string to make it suitable for request.(nearly 30 hours)

 ### ~ 18.05.2020 ~
 This week I will work on only project video.
 I also fixed some little bugs.
-I adjust pc user interface part in detail desing's second report.(nearly 15 hours)
+I adjust pc user interface part in detail desing's second report.
+I also started to build a program for my dad(nearly 15 hours)
 ****

 > What I did until now